Does Grammarly work? – introduction

 For the user, it’s not necessary to know exactly how Grammarly works – you can still drive a car without being a mechanic.
 It is necessary to know that there will probably never be a grammar checker that is 100% reliable.
 This is why you need to know what your text is about and make intelligent decisions concerning the Grammarly suggestions.
 If you do this, you will benefit enormously from using it.

 As mentioned above, it checks the text and highlights any potential errors.
 I’ve introduced a few errors into the text above and taken a screenshot, so you can see what to expect.

-As you can see, there are three genuine errors that have been found, with correct suggestions.
-It is possible to get more information about the error, which is shown like this:
+As you can see, Grammarly found three genuine errors, with correct suggestions.
+You can get more information about the error, which appears like this:

 In this way, you have the opportunity to improve your grammar, rather than simply correcting it.